JohnH2448/Anvil-Pro/README.md

 The microarchitecture implements a 6-stage pipeline with in-order commit via a reorder buffer, a LSU with buffered memory queueing, and a 256-bit “Walking Window” fetch system.
 Instruction memory is implemented using inferred synchronous BRAM, while data memory is accessed through an external Wishbone interface.

-The design is optimized for efficient FPGA fabric utilization, competitive performace, and scalable off-chip data memory capacity.
+The design is optimized for efficient FPGA fabric utilization, competitive performance, and scalable off-chip data memory capacity.
 The core is provided as synthesizable SystemVerilog and is suitable for FPGA compute, architectural experimentation, simulation, and custom RISC-V system integration.

 ## Architectural Roadmap
 - Dual-Issue Superscalar Front-End